ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *[Skin in the Game](/skin-in-the-game)*

 And if pictures is what give media its power, excessive reliance on them constitutes its weakness.
-News focus on things that can easily be /pictured/: it’s hard to televise houses not being built, rents increasing, or employment declining.
+News focus on things that can easily be *pictured*: it’s hard to televise houses not being built, rents increasing, or employment declining.
 War is easily televisable; some would say that the Vietnam War was lost in America’s living room.

 And last, media’s power rely on the stimulation of intense emotions.
 Recall when we said that emotions and two-valued orientations are interdependent?
-It’s no wonder that a society constantly bombarded by emotional content via every channel available has grown to become two-value oriented /by default/.
+It’s no wonder that a society constantly bombarded by emotional content via every channel available has grown to become two-value oriented *by default*.

 TV, social networks, newspapers… media is a shared set of experiences; the fact that there is so much tunnelling, sieving and filtering involved from what is really going on to what is shown to us should be constantly in our forefront, and whatever information we extract from it must be taken with a grain of salt.